 But let’s consider it this way.
 While the risk factor is certainly undeniable, there are certain ways to eliminate the possibility of danger in snorkeling.
 Asthma patients will have to consult a physician and obtain medical clearance to assess the risk of complications.
 Several lung function tests determine the functioning and vital capacity of your lungs to make sure you are fit for snorkeling.
 Every asthmatic sufferer is well-familiarized with their triggers and susceptibility and knows how to take action in case of any jeopardy.

-Even better, with proper health, training, and exposure, asthmatics are perfectly capable of diving.
+Even better, with proper health, training, and exposure, asthmatics are perfectly capable of snorkeling and diving.
 With a few tips up your sleeve, you’re all set to enjoy snorkeling.
+However, we don’t recommend switching to scuba diving and chances are that instructors won’t let you scuba dive with asthmatic conditions.

 Tips For Snorkeling with Asthma